 The data provided in the abstracts are often "work in progress".
-Such results should be seen as preliminary findings which have to be revised during the rest of the process.
+Such results should be seen as preliminary findings which if necessary have to be revised during the rest of the process.
 This means that abstracts that are older than 24 months are no longer considered to be up to date and may not be used as references.
 The determining factor is the date on which the abstract was presented at the relevant scientific congress.
 The month and year of presentation of the abstract and the name of the scientific congress should be cited as the reference.
 Abstracts should essentially only be used until the final study is published.
-For more complex studies, the process of publication can often take more than a year.
 Abstracts, supporting posters and oral presentations can be published in printed, electronic or other forms.

 Market data provide important information that is often used in advertising for medicinal products.
-According to section 251 PC, statements made in professional promotion must be proven.
+According to Section 24.2 PC, statements made in professional promotion must be proven.
 However, as market data are seldom found in classic scientific publications, the Code Secretariat accepts a reference to market research data, for example, if the name of the company and the month/year in which the data were collected are cited.